Building an Integrated Health Care System and Improving Care Coordination

 Improving Behavioral Health and Physical Health Care Coordination for Individuals with a Serious Mental Illness Designation

-On October 1, 2022, AHCCCS is updating its contracts with Managed Care Organizations (MCOs) for health insurance coverage for individuals with a Serious Mental Illness (SMI) designation.
-Select AHCCCS Complete Care (ACC) Contractors will have expanded responsibilities as an ACC Contractor with a Regional Behavioral Health Agreement (ACC-RBHA).
-The ACC-RBHAs will be responsible for the provision of integrated care addressing physical health and behavioral health for members with an SMI designation.
-AHCCCS will continue to work collaboratively with the ACC-RBHAs to evaluate methods to reduce program complexity, administrative burden, and unnecessary administrative and medical costs; and to improve care coordination and disease/chronic care management.
-Learn more about these changes.
+On October 1, 2022, AHCCCS updated its contracts with Managed Care Organizations (MCOs) for health insurance coverage for individuals with a Serious Mental Illness (SMI) designation.
+Select AHCCCS Complete Care (ACC) Contractors expanded responsibilities as ACC Contractors with a Regional Behavioral Health Agreement (ACC RBHA).
+The ACC RBHAs are responsible for providing integrated care addressing physical and behavioral health for members with an SMI designation.
+AHCCCS continues to partner with the ACC RBHAs to identify and implement strategies that enhance the quality and accessibility of care, strengthen the effectiveness of service delivery, and improve overall program efficiency.

 Medicare and Medicaid Alignment for Dual Eligibles: Alignment Makes a Difference